jamesknelson/starter-kit/README.md

 # Unicorn Standard Starter Kit

-**Unicorn Standard Starter Kit provides you with the code and conventions you need to get straight into building your React and Redux based app.**
+This starter kit provides you with the code and conventions you need to get straight into building your React/Redux based app.

 ## Happiness is six lines away